ktgiahieu/tree-review/README.md

 # TreeReview

-This repository contains the implementation code for the submission *"TreeReview: A Dynamic Tree of Questions Framework for Deep and Efficient LLM-based Scientific Peer Review"*.
+This repository contains the implementation code and benchmark dataset for the paper *"TreeReview: A Dynamic Tree of Questions Framework for Deep and Efficient LLM-based Scientific Peer Review"*.
 It provides a framework for generating comprehensive and in-depth peer reviews using Large Language Models (LLMs) through a hierarchical question-answering process.

 ## Setup
 1. **Create a Conda Environment**: